google-deepmind/concordia/concordia/examples/one_more_song/README.md

 `--fixture` uses plainly labelled scripted test replies.
 It is for UI/mechanics validation, **not** evidence of generative play.
-Real mode uses the standard local Ollama model wrapper.
+Real mode uses the standard local Ollama model wrapper, defaulting to `qwen3:8b`.
+Use `--model llama3.2:3b` for a smaller/faster alternative with weaker dialogue in our observed samples.
 There are four free-text calls and two choice calls;
 choice sampling may retry.
 Actual end-to-end time depends on the machine/model and human deliberation.
 No paid model service is required.